Values

 Welcome to the Computational Ecology Research Group!

-In this lab, we study a variety of habitats, taxa and processes, with the core elements of using data, math and computational techniques to gain better understanding of ecological systems.
 We are committed to applying what we learn to making the world a better place — by supporting sustainability and productivity in working ecosystems, by making the work we do accessible to the broader community, and by drawing in diverse viewpoints to enhance mutual understanding of science, scientists, and the needs of the world.

 We believe that “science” is one way of learning about the world, alongside art, imagination, intuition, faith, vibes, ….
 We know there is value in pretending that the world can be simplified to mathematics or code, but we know these constructs are not truths.
-We believe that curiosity-driven research can lead to actionable science, if it is used to generate questions, not give answers.
-We believe that algorithms cannot be trusted to make decisions on behalf of people.
-We subscribe to the principles outlined in the Montréal Declaration for a Responsible Development of Artifical Intelligence.

 Our commitments to our community

 We value the participation of every member of our community.
 We want to ensure an that every lab member and collaborator has a positive, educational experience unhindered by unneccesary challenges caused by non-inclusive behavior.
-Accordingly, everyone who participates in any Poisot Lab project is expected to show respect and courtesy to other community members at all times.
+Accordingly, everyone who participates in any group project is expected to show respect and courtesy to other community members at all times.

 Timothée Poisot, as head of the research group, and all group members, are dedicated to a harassment and discrimination-free experience for everyone.
 Unacceptable behavior includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of discussions, inappropriate physical contact, and unwelcome sexual attention.
 We do not tolerate harassment or discrimination by and/or of members of our community in any form.